 Recently I went on an extensive rant about the fundamental assumptions of science.
-One of them, I said, was that things have to be measurable.
-And that's basically true, I think... but there are interesting subtleties.
+One of them, I said, was that things subject to scientific analysis have to be measurable.
+And that's basically true, I think... but there are interesting subtleties which are worth exploring.
 You might well be familiar with the weirdness of the quantum realms, as in the double-slit experiment where "particles" can apparently be in two places at once.
 What you might be less aware of is that much, much larger things can be just as hard to measure.
 You really don't need carefully controlled laboratory conditions to see how bizarre reality can get.

 Measuring some things is hard...